-The New York City Council has approved a bill that would make it unlawful for private employers to inquire into or rely upon job applicants’ wage history during the hiring process, with limited exception.
+The New York City Council has approved a bill that would make it unlawful for employers to inquire into or rely upon job applicants’ wage history during the hiring process, with limited exception.
 The bill now goes before Mayor Bill de Blasio and, if signed, will become effective 180 days following signature.

 As we previously reported, New York City Public Advocate Letitia James first introduced this legislation in August 2016.
 As approved by the City Council, the bill amends the New York City Human Rights Law to prohibit employers, employment agencies, and their agents from: